WeezerFan096/Top10Animals-Practice-Project/README.md

 # WWWII-Practice-Project
-Class project to build a website describing the "top 10 wars"
+Class project to build a website describing the "top 10 animals"